grough/lilac-loop-vcv/README.md

 This plugin is built against the Rack SDK.
 Building Rack from source is not a requirement.
 The core functionality of the plugin can be validated by running `make test` in the plugin directory.
 If you have modified the source code and would like to submit your change for review, you can [make a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-## Pre-Release Builds
+## Development Builds

 This plugin is automatically built for all platforms whenever the `main` branch is updated.
 These builds may contain features not yet available through the VCV Library and should not be considered stable.
-Download the pre-release build for your platform here: [grough.github.io/lilac-loop-vcv/latest](https://grough.github.io/lilac-loop-vcv/latest/)
+Download the development build for your platform here: [grough.github.io/lilac-loop-vcv/latest](https://grough.github.io/lilac-loop-vcv/latest/)